KDE Plasma 4: Desktop

-Plasma Desktop was the first workspace that was developed by KDE back then.
+Plasma Desktop was a standard desktop interface.
 It was declared mature with the release of KDE SC 4.2.
 It is designed for desktop PCs and larger laptops.
 In its default configuration it resembles K Desktop Environment 3 and Microsoft Windows XP but extensive configurability allows radical departures from the default layout.

 Its technology is a fundamental rewrite of several desktop interaction programs included in previous KDE desktop environments for Unix-like systems, focusing on eye candy and special graphical effects.
 The Desktop Workspace replaces the previous KDesktop shell, Kicker taskbar and SuperKaramba widget engine used in the K Desktop Environment 3 series with a unified system of widgets that can be configured and replaced with alternative designs.

 From KDE 4.0 to KDE 4.2, the default theme Oxygen was characterized by dark tones.
 In KDE 4.3, replaced by the new Air theme, which predominates in transparency and white as base color.
-New themes for Plasma can be chosen and installed through an authority.
+New themes for Plasma can be chosen and installed through software like Discover or online at store.kde.org.